Architectural & Design Patterns Catalog¶

 Implementation: Order and PrintJob status transitions are validated:

-Validation Logic (from orders.service.ts):
+Validation Logic (from apps/order-service/src/orders/orders.service.ts):

 private validateStatusTransition(from: OrderStatus, to: OrderStatus): void {